The Demand for and Impact of Learning HIV Status in Malawi

 Details of the intervention

 Researchers evaluated the Malawi Diffusion and Ideational Change Project (MDICP), a collaborative project between the University of Pennsylvania and the Malawi College of Medicine.
 MDICP sought to explore the determinants of the demand for, and the impact of, learning one’s HIV status.
 The evaluation took place in approximately 120 villages in three districts of Malawi.
-Approximately 25 percent of households in each village were randomly selected, and from these households a total of 1500 ever-married women between the ages of 15 and 49 and their husbands were selected to participate.
-The original participants were selected in 1998, and in 2004 a random sample of approximately 800 young adults (both married and unmarried) between the ages of 15 and 24 was added.
+Approximately 25 percent of households in each village were randomly selected, and from these households, a total of 1500 ever-married women between the ages of 15 and 49 and their husbands were selected to participate.
+The original participants were selected in 1998, and in 2004 a random sample of approximately 800 young adults (both married and unmarried) between the ages of 15 and 24 were added.

 In 2004 and 2006, respondents were offered free door-to-door testing for HIV by trained VCT counselors who came from areas of Malawi outside the respondent’s district but who were native speakers of the local language.
 After consenting to be tested, respondents were given pre-test counseling about HIV prevention strategies and a detailed explanation of testing techniques.
 The VCT program differed slightly between years.